Florida investigation uncovers trafficking of some of the world’s most dangerous snakes

 Investigators said Gonzalez, of Miami, is facing eight misdemeanors in multiple counties.
 He was documented on several occasions trafficking Burmese pythons, an invasive, prohibited species, FWC said.

 They are one of the largest snakes in the world, with some adults caught in Florida ranging from 6-feet to 9-feet long and have been known to eat alligators.
-The largest one caught in Florida was over 18-feet long, according to FWC.
+The largest one caught in Florida was more than 18-feet long, according to FWC.

 The species, native to Southeast Asia and believed to have come to Florida through exotic pet trade, may possibly make it difficult for endangered Florida Panthers to find prey.
 Breeding populations have been established from as far south as Key Largo to as far north as the Loxahatchee National Wildlife Refuge in western Palm Beach County.

-The invasion of Burmese pythons in the southern parts of Everglades National Park is decimating native wildlife — raccoon, opossum and bobcat populations have all dropped by over 87% since 1997, according to the U.S. Geological Survey, while “marsh rabbits, cottontail rabbits, and foxes effectively disappeared.”
+The invasion of Burmese pythons in the southern parts of Everglades National Park is decimating native wildlife — raccoon, opossum and bobcat populations have all dropped by more than 87% since 1997, according to the U.S. Geological Survey, while “marsh rabbits, cottontail rabbits, and foxes effectively disappeared.”

 The investigators found more suspects in Florida and elsewhere.
 FWC also worked with Georgia authorities to investigate other suspects who were illegally driving carloads of dangerous snakes around the country, the statement said.